 In the vineyards they are devout in their commitment to working naturally and they incorporate both organic and biodynamic principles in their farming.
-Claude and Hervé aim to be as delicate as possible in their handling of the grapes.
-All fruit is hand-harvested in small cases of 10 kg, sorted and mostly de-stemmed but the brothers have recently begun incorporating some whole cluster fermentation for the reds to add complexity.
+Claude and Hervé aim to be as delicate as possible when handling the grapes.
+All fruit is hand-harvested in small 10 kg cases, and then sorted and mostly de-stemmed.
+Recently however the brothers have begun incorporating some whole cluster fermentation for the reds to add some complexity.
 The wines ferment with their native yeasts in temperature controlled wooden fermenting tanks, and cuvaison typically lasts about two weeks before pressing, settling and then placing them into barrels, mostly used.
 The brothers have recently added foudres to their assortment of aging vessels, which were uniquely present in the village during their grandparents’ generation.
 This is both a nod to tradition as well as a genuine interest in how the wines will evolve in larger oak vessels.

 While the village has a reputation for being more “rustic”, Muzard’s Santenays tend toward the elegant end of the spectrum, highlighted by crunchy, earthy red fruit and well integrated tannins.
 On the white wine side, the frères Muzard are of course big fans of Didier Picq’s laser-focused, tank-aged Chablis.
 So, they now raise the whites in a mix of tank and barrel (yet again) as a nod to both the both the classic Cote d’Or and Chablisien traditions.
 As a result, the whites are aromatic and energetic, and like their red counterparts, among the finest values to be found from the Côte d'Or.